talhatahir-10xe/CuQwen/README.md

 ## Documentation

-* Benchmarking CuQwen: Contains the benchmarking details and results of CuQwen vs vLLM and Ollama
+* [**Benchmarking CuQwen**](https://github.com/talhatahir-10xe/CuQwen/blob/main/docs/BENCHMARK.md): Contains the benchmarking details and results of CuQwen vs vLLM and Ollama
-* Optimization journey: Contains the complete journey of different optimizations that were used in the process of implementing CuQwen
+* [**Optimization journey**](https://github.com/talhatahir-10xe/CuQwen/blob/main/docs/OPTIMIZATION_JOURNEY.md): Contains the complete journey of different optimizations that were used in the process of implementing CuQwen